rwieruch/blog_robinwieruch_content/learn-react-before-using-redux.md

 <hr class="section-divider">

 Hopefully this article gave you clarification about what you should learn and know before using a state management library like Redux.
-At this time, I am writing a book about state management in React with local state, but also with Redux and MobX.
-You can {{% a_blank "subscribe if you don't want to miss its release" "https://www.getrevue.co/profile/rwieruch" %}}.
+If you are curious about more Redux and MobX, checkout the ebook/course called Taming the State in React.